 Venezuelan, Brooklyn based dancer, performer, dance educator and researcher.
-She holds an BFA in dance from the Escuela Taller de Danza de Caracas (first class honors) a Laureate in Mass Media and journalism from the Universidad Central de Venezuela, a M.A in Mass Media and Social Research from the Universidad Católica Andrés Bello (first class honors) and M.A in performance studies from Tisch School of Arts.
+She holds a BFA in dance from the Escuela Taller de Danza de Caracas, a BA in Mass Media and journalism from the Universidad Central de Venezuela, an M.A in Mass Media and Social Research from the Universidad Católica Andrés Bello, and an M.A in performance studies from Tisch School of Arts.
 She works in dance from both theoretically and in practice, engaging in culture studies and social theory.
 Was part of the permanent cast of Taller de Danza De Caracas and the Venezuelan National Dance Company since 2002, performing with various choreographers and independent artists.